 Before you accuse someone of defamation, the defamation must have these elements:

 |An intent to coerce||Defamation was done with the aim of coercing, bullying, intimidating or harassing the person who made the statement.|

 |Defamation occurred||A claim of defamation was made, and there exist records of messages sent, acts taken, and comments made that contained slander.|

 |Defamation was obscene||While making an obscene suggestion or proposition, the defamation also threatened to commit unlawful or immoral conduct and used vulgar, profane, lewd, or indecent language and expressions.|

 |Damages incurred||As a result of the individual's activities, you suffered financial losses.|

 What is a Concern Notice?

-- A concern notice is a letter issued by a person who has been wronged to the person who has published the content that has been wronged by the aggrieved person.
+- A concern notice is a letter issued by a person who has been wronged to the person who conducted the act.

-- The publication complained of, as well as the alleged “defamatory imputations” (or inferences) that are supposed to have resulted from the publication, are detailed in the concerns notice.
+- The publication or act complained of, as well as the alleged "defamatory imputations" (or inferences) that are supposed to have resulted from the publication, are detailed in a concerns notice.

-- It is typically requested that the publisher take specific actions in order to avoid legal proceedings being brought against them by the offended party in the concerns notice, which is comparable to a letter of demand.
+- It is typically requested that the publisher take specific actions in order to avoid legal proceedings being brought against them by the offended party in the concerns notice.

 Sample of a Concerns Notice